binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter1.md

 ## 5. SSM Costs and Trade-offs {#starting-with-the-30000-foot-view-costs-and-trade-offs}
 I am not here to do the work for you, but rather to help you do it.

-> Give a man a fish and feed him for a day.
-Teach a man to fish and feed him for life
+> "Give a man a fish and feed him for a day.
+Teach a man to fish and feed him for life" - Anne Isabella Ritchie.

 This, again, is really dependent on the solution(s) you discover.